steinwurf/kodo-ns3-examples/docs/wired_broadcast.rst

     uint32_t m_transmission_count;
   };

-A main difference with the previous simulation is that now we define packet reception function for each receiver.
+The main difference with the previous simulation is that now we define a packet reception function for each receiver.
 In the source code, you will notice that we have 2 instances of the decoder and a new stopping condition for the transmitter, e.g. to verify that both receivers are full rank.
-Otherwise, this part is the same as the first example.
+Otherwise, this part is the same as the respective one in the first example .

 Default parameters and command parsing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^